Valieva skates into first place after Olympic short program

-BEIJING (AP)Russian figure skater Kamila Valieva, the heavily favored 15-year-old dynamo at the center of the latest Olympic doping scandal, overcame an early mistake to lead after the women’s short program at the Beijing Games on Tuesday night.
+The enormous pressure and scrutiny on the 15-year-old Russian dynamo, who is at the center of the latest Olympic doping scandal, appeared to finally get to her Tuesday night.
+Despite an incredible performance by the standards of just about anyone else, Valieva could hardly hold it together while she awaited her scores.

-Performing in the final group, and with a substantial cloud hanging over her, Valieva nearly fell on her opening triple axel before shakily surviving the rest of her program.
-She earned 82.16 points, more than eight points off her own world record, but more than enough to top teammates Anna Shcherbakova and Alexandra Trusova.
+She wound up earning 82.16 points, more than eight off her own world record, but more than enough to top teammates Anna Shcherbakova and Alexandra Trusova as they go for a Russian sweep of the podium.

-Valieva broke into tears as she skated off the ice to await her score.
+Valieva did not speak afterward, walking through the mix zone of reporters in stoic silence.
+The Russian Olympic Committee also declined to bring her to the news conference, which is required only for medal rounds, and when asked about the scandal, Scherbakova said: “I will not say anything about this situation.”

+“Whether it is fair, I am not quite sure,” said Japan’s Kaori Sakamoto, who sits in third place.
+“I would like to refrain from answering that question.
+Right now I would just like to focus on my own performance.”

 Shcherbakova, the reigning world champion, was second with 80.60 points after a clean program.
-Japan’s Kaori Sakamoto was third with 79.89 points while Trusova, who fell on her opening triple axel, was fourth with 74.60 points.
+Sakamoto’s score of 79.89 points broke up the “Quad Squad” with Trusova, who fell on her opening triple axel, in fourth with 74.60.

+“I think that everything was like always, like every competition,” Shcherbakova said.
+“I didn’t feel anything different from other competitions, and it was really controlled (and) focused.”

-The three Russian women dubbed the ”Quad Squad,” all coached by the embattled Eteri Tutberidze, are trying to deliver the second podium sweep in Olympic figure skating and the first in the women’s competition.
+The trio of Russian women, all coached by the embattled Eteri Tutberidze, are trying to deliver the second podium sweep in Olympic figure skating and the first in the women’s competition.
+The free skate is Thursday night.

-For the last week, Valieva’s positive drug test from an event in December put the very possibility in question.
+For the last week, Valieva’s positive drug test from an event in December has shrouded the competition in controversy.

+The test was flagged by a laboratory in Sweden for a banned heart medication but only emerged last week, after her two brilliant performances in the team competition helped win gold for the Russia Olympic Committee.

-Lawyers for Valieva also ”brought some doubts about her guilt,” veteran IOC member Denis Oswald said Tuesday, with their possible explanation of accidental rather than deliberate doping with a drug called trimetazidine.
+Lawyers for Valieva also “brought some doubts about her guilt,” veteran IOC member Denis Oswald said Tuesday.
+Russian lawyers speculated that the sample may have been contaminated by medicine her grandfather was taking.

 Valieva said the entire process had taught her that adult life “can be unfair to some extent.”

-Others pointed out that it was unfair for Valieva to perform having tested positive for a banned substance.
+Others pointed out that the real unfairness came in Valieva performing despite a positive test for a banned substance.

 Valieva and her teammates had plenty of support from the carefully curated crowd inside Capital Indoor Stadium.
-There were even several fans waving the Russian flag, which is still banned at the Olympics as punishment from the country’s state-sponsored doping scheme that came to light following the 2014 Sochi Games.
+There were even several fans waving Russian flags, which the team can’t use at Olympics as punishment from the country’s state-sponsored doping scheme at the 2014 Sochi Games.

 There also were plenty of fans that sat stoically in the stands when Valieva’s name was announced.